fxsecltd/demi-sro/draft-shubralov-demi-sro-payment-security.md

 The primary operational vulnerability is time-delayed fraud ("hit-and-run" exploits).
 In these scenarios, a customer authorizes a payment, the APP receives a temporary confirmation or clearing registry, and immediately credits the merchant.
 Days later, the clearing bank issues a chargeback due to card theft or friendly fraud.
 If the merchant has already withdrawn the funds, the APP incurs a capital loss.

 This document outlines a standardized, extraterritorial approach to mitigate this risk by establishing a Self-Regulated Organization (SRO) backed by an automated, blockchain-hosted compensation pool.
 This protocol eliminates capital stagnation caused by fixed rolling reserves while providing immutable mathematical guarantees to financial regulators.

+To ensure absolute resilience and eliminate any Single Point of Failure (SPOF), the underlying governance of the protocol completely rejects single-administrator control vectors.
+The operational and emergency management layers are hardcoded into an autonomous M-of-N consensus matrix distributed cryptographically among the National Embassy Nodes, guaranteeing system survivability and continuous recovery even in the event of partial cryptographic key compromise.

 # Terminology